 The online consumer finance industry in China is intensely competitive and we compete with other consumer finance service providers in general.
 We compete with other financial products and companies that attract borrowers, institutional funding partners or both.
-For example, with respect to borrowers, we compete with other consumer finance service providers, including online consumer finance services, such as JD Finance, WeBank and Huabei and Jiebei of Ant Financial, as well as traditional financial institutions, such as banks and consumer finance companies.
-In particular, we and Jiebei both engage borrowers through the Alipay consumer interface and may compete for borrower engagement.
-Principal methods of competition include enhancing data analytics capabilities, engaging borrowers cost effectively and strengthening funding sources.
+For example, with respect to borrowers, we compete with other consumer finance service providers, including online consumer finance services, such as JD Finance, WeBank, Huabei and Jiebei, as well as traditional financial institutions, such as banks and consumer finance companies.
 With respect to institutional funding partners, we primarily compete with other investment products and asset classes, such as equities, bonds, investment trust products, bank savings accounts and real estate.
 We believe that we are able to offer attractive returns with low investment thresholds not available from other asset classes.